smartcontractkit/ea-framework-js/docs/v3-ea-components/transports.md

 ### Meta Transports

-In some cases, a combination of Transports is necessary.
-For example, an EA endpoint might be reliant on a combination of transports.
+In some cases, an EA endpoint might be reliant on a combination of transports.

 - [Routing Transport](./transport-types/routing-transport.md)